itu-square/quantify_linux_errors/notes/notes.md

     === Write about
+      o Write about all the warning types.
-      o manyoptions choice.
+      F Make a laptop model insstad  of a car one. o manyoptions choice.
 There is only one (USB Gadget Drivers).
         Write about how useless it is...
-      o Write about why I do not cross compile, and what archs I can compile for o That make always runs `gcc -Wall` (I found out that 55/2000 times it does not run -Wall but only `gcc` o Maybe I should have put `gcc -Wextra`
+      o That make always runs `gcc -Wall` (I found out that 55/2000 times it does not run -Wall but only `gcc` o Maybe I should have put `gcc -Wextra`